Speed of the digital economy and customer expectations

 Today isn’t good enough.
 I want it now!

 The Euro Retail Payments Board (ERPB) has defined instant payments as electronic retail payment solutions available 24/7/365 and resulting in the immediate or close-to-immediate interbank clearing of the transaction and crediting of the payee’s account with confirmation to the payer (within seconds of payment initiation).
-This is irrespective of the underlying payment instrument and arrangements for clearing and settlement that make it possible.
+This is irrespective of the underlying payment instrument and arrangements for clearing and settlement that makes it possible.
 So regulation is driving payments to occur now, not just today.
 For instant payments, the primary focus is on the customer experience.

 Real-time analytics for instant payments